pjharberts/Prestons-Fedora-36-Setup/TOADD.md

 - Hide Workspace Thumbnails extension by edh
 - Fixed Number of Workspaces: 1
 - Remove all workspace shortcuts and refactor existing shortcuts to replace them
+- Static background in overview extension by dz4k